meadsteve/meadsteve.github.io/_posts/2022-10-28-i-dont-like-status-update-stand-ups.markdown

 your team, in which case you can safely ignore this post.

 ## I do not like status update stand-ups
-With that disclaimer out of the way there's a very specific kind of meeting/process that I do dont like and I feel adds almost no value to a team (and possibly takes away value).
+With that disclaimer out of the way there's a very specific kind of meeting/process that I do not like and I feel adds almost no value to a team (and possibly takes away value).
 This is the stand-up where you go around the team and everyone  says something like: